 - Short rest and curl the first weight for 7 reps

 What we’re doing here is taxing our central nervous system (CNS) with the heavy weight and to potentiating our muscles.
 We want our bodies to adapt to a new stimulus and trigger muscle protein synthesis.

-The first seven reps activate the muscle and pump blood into the muscle belly.
+The first 7 reps activate the muscle and get blood pumping into the muscle belly.
 This helps potentiate the muscle and prepare it for hard exercise.
-The heavy 3 reps stimulate the recruitment of motor units, which contributes to muscle growth.
+The heavy set of 3 reps stimulates motor unit recruitment, which will contribute to muscle growth.
 The last 7 reps are excruciating and the most difficult.
 This is how to grow big arms!

 Here’s the issue with arm training.
-Your triceps and biceps are often used for pushing and pulling movements.
+Your triceps and biceps get used in pushing and pulling movements.
 This is why triceps are paired with chest workouts and biceps with back workouts.
 Your arms can handle more volume than you think!